alanng10/class-lang/Info/Article/Word/a.md

 Word "host" has meaning that is site hold.

+Word "peer" has meaning that is co op.

 Word "view" has meaning that is presentation.

 Word "child" has meaning that is sub entity.